This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Kontogoni Beach

-Dining and café options near Kontogoni are endless.
-Many bars and cafés offer sunbeds and umbrellas for free, provided that you have a little something to eat or drink.
+Dining and café options near Kontogoni are endless with many bars and cafés offer sunbeds and umbrellas.

 The seabed between Pavlopetri Islet and the homonymous beach is dotted with an ancient settlement’s ruins dating back to 2800 BC.
 The remains of this ancient city are visible with basic snorkelling gear.

 If there’s one destination in Greece that deserves to be called exotic, it’s Elafonisos.
-This tiny island is home to incredibly pristine beaches and has a laid-back feeling that’s hard to resist.
-Spending your summer holidays in Elafonisos means that you have no choice but to genuinely relax.
-Honestly, you can’t feel stressed in Elafonisos Greece.
-That’s a promise!
+This beautiful island is home to incredibly pristine beaches and has a laid-back feeling that’s hard to resist.

 11 Comments